MSeanG/wdi11-project-vagabond/README.md

 * Navigate to the application homepage.

-* Click on 'Sign Up' in order to edit, add, and view cities.
+* Click on 'Sign Up' or 'Log in' in order to edit, add, & post to cities.

 * Once logged in, you will be redirected to the cities page where you can add a new city of your choosing; or view, edit, & post to any city that already exists.